Fed chief Yellen's news conference after FOMC meeting

 ON THE JOBS MARKET

-"The state of the labor market is still healthy but there's been something of a loss of momentum ...
-Exactly what the reasons are for that slowing, it's hard to say....We should not overblow the significance of one data point, especially when other indicators of the labor market are still flashing green...The committee doesn’t feel and doesn’t expect, and I don’t expect, that labor market, progress in the labor market has come to an end."
+"The state of the labour market is still healthy but there's been something of a loss of momentum ...
+Exactly what the reasons are for that slowing, it's hard to say....We should not overblow the significance of one data point, especially when other indicators of the labour market are still flashing green...The committee doesn’t feel and doesn’t expect, and I don’t expect, that labour market, progress in the labour market has come to an end."

 ON THE OUTLOOK, ON EVERY MEETING BEING 'LIVE'